 So just build in a bit of extra time for things not according to plan…

 Otherwise, if going between Sarajevo and Mostar (both great cities to visit), the train is THE way to do it.
 The views are great and the comfort level incomparable.

-Train fans might like this post: ‘A world of train’: Where in Europe is rail travel a nightmare?
+Train fans might like this post from the Euronews website: ‘A world of train’: Where in Europe is rail travel a nightmare?

 Related: A Guide to Sarajevo